cleanflight/cleanflight/docs/PID tuning.md

 ### Filters

 gyro_lpf sets the hardware gyro low pass filter value. if 0 or 256 the gyro uses the least hardware filtering available (256Hz) and the internal sampling rate is the fastest possible (8kHz) with the least possible delay.
 The lower the number the stronger the filtering.
 Stronger filtering reduces noise in the gyro signal before that data gets into the PID calculations.
 Stronger filtering adds delays that can be associated with wobble and reduced responsiveness.
 Filtering is needed because motor/frame noise can cause overheating of motors especially when amplified by Dterm in quads with low mass and fast braking ESCs.
 If 188 or lower are chosen, the gyro sampling is internally at 1kHz and delays are greater.
 Faster sampling is good because things are slightly more responsive but can cause aliasing noise.
 Setting to 188 allows syncing of the FC to the gyro at 1kHz (if gyro_sync is enabled and available in the code) which reduces aliasing a lot.

 gyro_cut_hz is an IIR software low-pass filter that can be configured to any desired frequency.
 If set to a value above zero it is active.
 It works after the hardware filter on the gyro (in the FC code) and further reduces noise.
 The two filters in series have twice the cut rate of one alone.
 There's not a lot of sense running gyro_cut_hz at a value above gyro_lpf. if used, it is typically set about half the hardware filter rate to enhance the cut of higher frequencies before the PID calculations.
 Frequencies above 100Hz are of no interest to us from a flight control perspective - they can and should be removed from the signal before it gets to the PID calculation stage.

 pterm_cut_hz is an IIR software low-pass filter that can be configured to any desired frequency.
 If enabled, it works after both the gyro_cut filters.
 It specifically filters only the P term data.
 Lower values can therefore specifically help remove noise in the P term part of the PID calculation.
 Blackbox recording is needed to determine what value works best on this filter.
 It is only really needed if you have P term noise despite the gyro filters, but typically it is needed with the commonly used relatively high gyro filter values.

 dterm_cut_hz is an IIR software low-pass filter that can be configured to any desired frequency.
 It works after the gyro_cut filters and specifically filters only the D term data.
 D term data is frequency dependent, the higher the frequency, the greater the computed D term value.
 This filter is required if despite the gyro filtering there remains excessive D term noise.
 Typically it needs to be set quite low because D term noise is a major problem with typical IIR filters.
 If set too low the phase shift in D term reduces the effectiveness of D term in controlling stop wobble, so this value needs some care when varying it.
 Again blackbox recording is needed to properly optimise the value for this filter.

+# Alt-hold PID

+### Barometer sensor

+Air pressure sensors, also known as Baro sensors, are very sensitive to air turbulence and light.
+Great care should be taken to ensure the sensor is not exposed to light and even more to the wind generated by the propelers.
+Usualy, this can be achieved bu covering the sensor with foam.

+Before trying to enable Alt-Hold, you should check that your baro sensor is working effectively by putting the aircraft in the air, manually maintaining a stable altitude, and monioring through telemeetry or blackbox the reliability of the baro measurement.
+The value should match the perceived altitude and be mostly stable.
+If the baro read are erratic, Alt-Hold will NOT work

+### ALT - P

+The altutude control is achieved with a two step process.
+The first step is to measure current altitude and compare it with desired altitude.
+The difference between the two is used to define a desired vertical speed.
+This is governed by ALT P values (ALT I and D are NOT used).

+When you are close to the desired altitude, a slow speed is set as objective.
+The further you are from the desired altitude, teh faster the desired speed will be, up to a maximum of 3 m/secs, limited by software.

+An ALT - P of 2 will target a speed of 15 cm/secs at 1 meter of target, and 1,5 m/sec at 10 meters
+An ALT - P of 5 will target a speed of 39 cm/secs at 1 meter of target, and 3m /sec at 10 meters An ALT - P of 8 will target a speed of 62 cm/secs at 1 meter of target, and 3m /sec at 10 meters

+### VEL - PID

+Once the target velocity has been set, a regular PID will try to achieve it, but the following elements should also be taken into consideration :
+- Alt-Hold does NOT work during inverted flight, and automaticaly disables itself at 80° angle
+- When trying to determine it's current vertical speed, Cleanflight is not only using baro/sonar, but also acceleration sensors.
+If your motor/props are badly unbalanced, this could seriously affect acceleration reading and therefore Alt-Hold itself